allegroai/clearml-docs/docs/community.md

 For feature requests or bug reports, see **ClearML** [GitHub Issues](https://github.com/allegroai/trains/issues).

-If you have any questions, post on the **allegroai-clearml** [Slack Channel](https://join.slack.com/t/clearml/shared_invite/zt-c0t13pty-aVUZZW1TSSSg2vyIGVPBhg).
+If you have any questions, post on the **ClearML** [Slack Channel](https://join.slack.com/t/clearml/shared_invite/zt-c0t13pty-aVUZZW1TSSSg2vyIGVPBhg).

 Or, tag your questions on [stackoverflow](https://stackoverflow.com/questions/tagged/clearml) with the **clearml** tag.